LabPy/lantz/docs/tutorial/using.rst

 All lantz drivers are also context managers and there fore you can write this in a much more compact way::

-    from lantz.drivers.examples import LantzSignalGenerator
+    from lantz.drivers.examples import LantzSignalGeneratorTCP

-    with LantzSignalGenerator('localhost', 5678) as inst:
+    with LantzSignalGeneratorTCP('localhost', 5678) as inst:
         inst.idn = 'A new identification' # <- This will fail as idn is read-only

 The with statement will create an instance, assign it to `inst` and call `initialize`.
 The `finalize` will be called independently if there is an exception or not.